eadmund/cypherback/README.md

         235   48      chunk authentication key
         283   48      chunk storage key
         --------    end AES-256-CTR
         331   48    HMAC-SHA-384(authentication key, bytes 0-330)

+A single invoker of cypherback may control multiple secrets files, but only one secrets file is in use at any one time; that is, no backup set or chunk is ever common to two or more secrets files.

+It's probable that many backends will store the secrets file under its own private path.

 Backup sets
 -----------

 Each logical backup forms a 'backup set,' which is a set of files and their associated metadata.
-The backup set format is inspired by tar, but with some modifications for this unique use case.
+The backup set format is inspired by tar, but with some modifications for this use case, where data is stored separately from metadata.
 Each backup set is a sequence of backup runs.

 Each backup run is represented by a sequence of records, starting with a start record indicating the date and the length in bytes of the